ibmresilient/resilient-python-api/python/examples/actions-module/README.md

-# Actions Module Examples
+# Action Module Examples

-This directory contains simple example Actions Module processors written in Python.
+This directory contains simple example Action Module processors written in Python.
 It assumes you have installed the `co3` helper module (see [/python/co3/README](../../co3/README) for instructions on how to install the `co3` module).